programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	window.addEventListener( 'click', onClick );
 ```

 Then we have to tell the listener what do do if there is a click in the window.
 We want to: make sure it does not use the orbit controls; take the click position and cast a ray to the click position (from the camera) and see if any jars are there.
-If it finds any jars, it will unhighlight the last jar selected and hide that panel, it will then highlight (by making red emissive) the chosen jar, and make visible the panel that is linked to it in the userData.
+If it finds any jars, it will unhighlight the last jar selected and hide the respective panel.
+It will then highlight (by making red emissive) the chosen jar, and make visible the panel that is linked to it in the userData.

 After the resize listener: